Emma-LaRue/DarkWebAnalysis/README.md

    - dictionary of drugs

 ### Other folders and files:
-**ArtificialData** - contains all things related to HMM and Bayes tests
+**ArtificialData** - files related to HMM and Bayes tests with artificial timestamps

 **Drug Co-Occurence Data** - Indy overdose dataset, most common drug pairs